Super Patron (Early Bird Discount)

 As the novel unfolds over the next twenty years, Arthur becomes curious about his Jewish heritage, but fears what this might entail – drawn towards it, it seems he might find a sense of communion and acceptance, but the chorus of persecutory voices he has internalised becomes too overwhelming to bear.
 He is threatened as a child with being sent back where he belongs but no one can tell him where this is.
 He wanders as an adult looking for purpose but is unable to find his place.
 Feeling an imposter both at home and in the city, Arthur’s yearning for that sense of belonging echoes in our own time.

-Having internalized the sense that he is an imposter, Arthur’s yearning for a place where he might be accepted is echoed in our own time.
-Striking, too, are the resonances that can be felt through Arthur’s journey as the novel unfolds over the next twenty years: the past he can neither recall nor forget lives on within him even as he strives to forge a life for himself.
-Identity and belonging may be elusive, but the pulse of survival insists he keeps searching and, as he opens himself to the world around him, there are flashes of just how resilient the human heart can be.
+Meeting Lydia seems to offer Arthur the opportunity to recast himself, yet all too soon he is trapped in a repetition of what he was trying to escape.
+A past he can neither recall nor forget lives on within him even as he strives to forge a life for himself.
+Survival, though, insists Arthur keeps searching and as he opens himself to the world around him, there are flashes of just how resilient the human heart can be.

-Through Sylvie’s unprocessed grief and Arthur’s acute sense of displacement, A Small Dark Quiet explores how the compulsion to fill the empty space that death leaves can, ultimately, only make the sense of such a devastating void more acute.
-Yet the search to belong and the instinct to love and connect persists in this story of loss, migration and the ways in which we find ourselves caught between the need to feel safe and the will to be free.
+Through Sylvie’s unprocessed grief and Arthur’s acute sense of displacement, A Small Dark Quiet explores how the compulsion to fill the empty space death leaves behind ultimately makes the devastating void more acute.
+Yet however frail, the instinct for empathy and hope persists in this powerful story of loss, migration and the search for belonging.

 Praise for Starlings